The best Caribbean islands to visit in December

 The beach on the western tip of Pinel Island, jutting into Cul-de-Sac Bay, illustrates the more unspoilt nature of St Martin

-Saint Martin is the French half of the island that is shared with the Dutch Sint Maarten.
+St Martin is the French half of the island that is shared with the Dutch St Maarten.
 You will find a distinctly different flavour here, especially in the cuisine and culture on offer, whereas the Dutch side of the island is more developed, with superyacht marinas, restaurants and bars in abundance.
 As part of the Leeward Islands, it is an important regional yachting hub and regular point from which to embark on a Caribbean yacht charter, located just a short distance from St Barth and St Kitts.

 The view southwest from Mount Scenery on lush, rainforested Saba